jeffthemaximum/octropress-blog/source/_posts/2015-07-15-subprocess-dot-popen-using-pythons-subprocess-module-to-pipe-stdin-and-stdout-between-processes.markdown

 Let's say you have two programs that need to communicate with eachother via stdin and stdout.
 [Pipes](http://www2.cs.uregina.ca/~hamilton/courses/330/notes/unix/pipes/pipes.html) is one way to accomplish this.
 A pipe is a connection between two processes such that the stdout of one program becomes the stdin of the other.

-With python, this python process is streamlines with the [subprocess module](https://docs.python.org/2/library/subprocess.html).
+With python, this piping process is streamlined with the [subprocess module](https://docs.python.org/2/library/subprocess.html).

 Let's look at an example of how this plays out in python.
 Take our first program, foo.py: